Bash Functions

 Arguments

 --verbose- Flag.
 Optional.
 Verbose mode.--fix- Flag.
 Optional.
 Fix errors when possible.--interactive- Flag.
 Optional.
 Interactive mode on fixing errors.--exec binary- Run binary with files as an argument for any failed files.
-Only works if you pass in item names.--delay- Optional.
-Integer.
+Only works if you pass in item names.--delay- Integer.
+Optional.
 Delay between checks in interactive mode.findArgs- Additional find arguments for .sh files (or exclude directories).

 Examples